npge/npge/README.md

 if you press `Shift + Arrow Right` or `Shift + Arrow Left`.

+To change order of sequences in blockset alignment and block alignment, select some rows (you can use `Ctrl` to select multiple rows) and press `Ctrl + Arrow Up` or `Ctrl + Arrow Down`.

 ## Requirements of a good pangenome

  - no overlapping blocks;